This is a good question, and one I see with no clear answer, no “yes or no”. The answer depends on the individuals involved and what’s at stake:

 Three Popular Arguments

-- If you work for free you’ll have a hard time charging people later because you’ve built a following off “freebie seekers”
+- If you work for free you’ll have a hard time charging people later because you’ve built a following of “freebie seekers”

-- Giving your music away from free dilutes the market
+- Giving your music away for free dilutes the market

 All are true, but again, depends on the circumstances at hand.

 I’m not looking to throw fire on a never-ending debate, I’m just sharing my experience in hopes of helping others who may be in the same boat.

 I started really creating music (mainly hip-hop) in the early 2000s.
 It took me 3 years to research and fund my little production setup → Korg Triton and an Mpc 3000.

 This was the most money I’d ever spent in my life.
 I didn’t have monitors or headphones.
 I didn’t know anything about music production.

 I was fortunate enough to find a mentor though.

 The cool thing is I lived around a lot of aspiring artists; rappers, singers, poets, etc → the market was already there, but I had to get some training in on the craft.

 Fast forward a little bit, when technology advanced and made it possible to run powerful setups on laptops, artists started creating their own material.
 It was great, but it also meant less work for me → Artists were walking in with full projects.